 This is a-three month partnership between RESPOND Ottawa, agencies across the city, and the Alliance to End Homelessness Ottawa.

-Expert Steering Committee
+Expert Steering Team

 To truly create system-level change, we need the expertise of people with firsthand experience of homelessness.
-Our Expert Steering Committee will work together to bring their knowledge, strengths, and skills to the Alliance and working groups across the sector.
+Our Expert Steering Team will work together to bring their knowledge, strengths, and skills to the Alliance and working groups across the sector.
 Their work will impact the way we create policies and processes to prevent and end homelessness in Ottawa.

 Housing is the first defence against the spread of COVID-19.
 The pandemic has seen many Ontarians unable to work and pay rent, leaving thousands of people facing eviction.